TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Actually think which way will be easier to comprehend...
 	- Pre-stun stage
 		1. Do we need to stun?
-			- Only if at least symmetric
+			- Only if client is symmetric
 		2. Can we ping right after stun?
-			- Only if the server is at most symmetric
+			- Only if server is conic
 		3. If stunned, wait
 		4. Determine traversal session timeout.
 			- Both conic?
 5s because the only